 Gelato all day, everyday

-In a corner shop slightly off Piazza Navona, we made an awesome discovery in the form of the most delicious gelato we tasted in Italy.
+In a corner shop slightly off Piazza Navona, we made an awesome discovery in the form of the most delicious gelato we ever tasted .

 My favourite flavour would be the Frigidarium – it’s namesake – a creamy caramelised yellow base that comes with a cookie.
 The best part is a free chocolate dip coating when you get a medium (2 euros) or larger.